kzn/glorie/tutorial.md

 #Tutorial

 This tutorial assumes familiarity with the GATE architecture and ANNIE pipeline notations.
-If in doubt, please consult with the GATE introduction tutorial.
+If in doubt, please consult the GATE introduction tutorial.

 We will use date parsing problem as a running example through this tutorial